RHCSA/RHCSA.github.io/contents/03- Operate running systems/09- Start, stop, and check the status of network services.md

+## 09- Start, stop, and check the status of network services:

 For the **RHCSA Exam** topic **"Start, stop, and check the status of network services"**, you'll need to demonstrate your ability to manage network-related services on a Red Hat-based system using `systemctl`, the command-line tool for interacting with the `systemd` system and service manager.
 Network services can include `NetworkManager`, `sshd`, and others related to networking functionality.

 Here’s what you need to know and some example questions: